Thomas Williams (pioneer): Career

 Williams was a trader and licensed merchant, who brought goods to Detroit from Albany via canoe.
-The round-trip could many months.
+The round-trip could take many months.

-Williams signed a number of petitions against British regulation to sell goods at posts.
+Williams signed a number of petitions against British regulation of the sale goods at posts.
 The political climate was difficult between the British, who had taken rule of Detroit in 1760 and the French, with whom they were still at war in 1762.
-The French and the Indians attacked the British in May 1763 in what was called the Siege of Fort Detroit.
-Traders coming to Fort Detroit were killed or captured.
+Native American forces under the direction of Pontiac attacked the British in May 1763 in what was called the Siege of Fort Detroit.
+Some traders coming to Fort Detroit were killed or captured.
 Civil unrest continued, particularly regarding the restriction of trading to the posts by the British and a monopoly that William Rutherford held at Fort Niagara.
 Williams signed a number of petitions against the regulations in 1766 and 1767.
 In 1766, he was one of the merchants allowed to trade at Fort Niagara.
 In 1768, he made the round-trip with George Meldrum from Schenectady.
 His partners included John Casety and, at least until 1776, William Edgar.
-Indians, on their way to Fort Niagara, were often met by people on the lake who sold them their wares, which drove down business at the fort.
-The British rules also favored the French who were given the fur trade, allowed to winter with the Indians and trade in the process, and got around rules for trading rum by selling on credit.
+Native Americans, on their way to Fort Niagara, were often met by people on the lake who sold them their wares, which drove down business at the fort.
+The British rules also favored the French who were given the fur trade, allowed to winter with Native Americans and trade in the process, and got around rules for trading rum by selling on credit.
 Many of the traders in the region that signed the petitions were from Albany, many of the Albany Dutch.

-He was also active in civic and political affairs.
-Captn.
-Richard B. Lernhout, the military commandant, appointed Thomas justice of the peace and notary and/or judge in Detroit under British rule.
+Williams was also active in civic and political affairs.
+Richard B. Lernhout, the military commandant, appointed Williams as a justice of the peace and notary and/or judge in Detroit under British rule.
 He served as justice of the peace from 1778 to 1784.
-As justice of the peace, his duties were to upload local statutes and ordinances, issue warrants, punish and/or imprison those who break the statutes and ordinance, and ensure the quiet rule of Detroit.
+As justice of the peace, his duties were to upload local statutes and ordinances, issue warrants, punish and/or imprison those who broke the statutes and ordinances, and ensure the quiet rule of Detroit.
 He was to execute legal documents in his role as notary.
-Williams voted in the Detroit's first election that was held in 1768 to elect a judge and justice.
+Williams voted in Detroit's first election that was held in 1768 to elect a judge and justice.
 He was one of Detroit's town criers who passed on the news of the day by speaking to a crowd of people or by ringing a bell while walking through the streets and calling out the news.